superfluid-finance/protocol-monorepo/examples/nftbillboard-userdata/README.md

 - You need to change the `defaultNetwork` inside of `hardhat.config.js` to reflect your target network.
 - If you're deploying locally, `ganache` or `localhost` should suffice.
 - If you're deploying to a live mainnet or testnet, you should change the default network and make sure that your private key and rpc url for that network are correct in your `.env` file.
+- Note that this project uses the `hardhat-deploy` library instead of a vanilla `deploy.js` script.
+See the `deploy` folder for the deploy script.
 - Inside of the deploy script, you will also need to make sure that the deployment is using the super token you're intending to use for deployment.
 The default is `fDAIx`.
 See line 51 and line 69 of the 00_deploy_tradeable_cashflow.js script for where you need to update these params.
 The `host` should be correct each time because we're getting the host address from the `Framework` object when deploying the [Superfluid SDK Core](https://docs.superfluid.finance/superfluid/developers/sdk-initialization/sdk-core/sdk-core-initialization).

 Once the above is complete, you can run: